 The furniture in our Cherry Moon, American Shaker and Vermont-Made Shaker Collections has a hand-rubbed finish comprised of natural linseed oils that condition the wood and poly gel that protects the wood from moisture.
 The tops of case goods receive a 3 coat finish: the base coat is a blend of linseed oil and poly gel, the next 2 coats are straight poly gel.
 Sides of case goods have 3 coats of linseed oil, with no poly gel.
 Dining table tops receive 5 coats of poly gel over the initial coat (a blend of linseed oil and poly gel).
 This blend of natural oil and poly gel offers a look and feel of natural oil, while providing greater resistance to spills and humidity changes.
 Care and maintenance of this furniture collection is easy.
 Tops of tables and case goods require routine dusting only.
 For sides of case goods and table legs, we do recommend application of linseed or lemon oil upon delivery and then about 1-3 times/year, depending on the humidity in your home.

-The furniture in most of our collections (including: Copeland, American Mission, Modern Mission, Northup Craftsman, Andover, Brandon, Holland, Vermont Modern, New York, Modern Designer, New England Shaker, Classic Shaker, Renfrew Shaker, Smith Natural Vermont, Green Mountain, American Country and Norwich) has a clear, non-toxic lacquer finish that's formaldehyde-free, eco-friendly and contains no or low volatile organic compounds (VOCs).
+The furniture in most of our collections (including: Copeland, American Mission, Modern Mission, Northup Craftsman, Andover, Brandon, Holland, Vermont Modern, New York, Modern Designer, New England Shaker, Classic Shaker, Renfrew Shaker, Smith Natural Vermont, Green Mountain, American Country and Norwich) has a gentle, non-toxic lacquer finish that's formaldehyde-free, eco-friendly and contains little to no volatile organic compounds (VOCs).